Comfort, family and history seem to seldom go hand-in-hand with massive corporate facilities. But somehow, in Naperville, they do.

-Naperville’s picturesque Riverwalk is considered its crown jewel, featuring 1.75 miles of brick paths, fountains, bridges, meeting and event places, outdoor sculpture and artwork, recreational facilities and celebratory memorials.
+Naperville’s picturesque Riverwalk is considered its crown jewel, featuring brick paths, fountains, bridges, meeting and event places, outdoor sculpture and artwork, recreational facilities and celebratory memorials.
 The Walk was created in 1981 as a permanent memorial of Naperville’s 150th anniversary, but improvements are constantly being made to enhance it.

-Naperville, as a community, is safe, clean and vibrant.
+Naperville is safe, clean and vibrant.
 Outstanding health care is readily available, as are recreational facilities and educational attractions like the historic Naper Settlement and the DuPage Children’s Museum.